Ivancic91/RSoft/README.md

 people publish numbers similar to these and you can see how your numbers match up against other people's numbers.

-In this case, the type 2 particle plane is okay; maybe a little worse than typical accuracies people quote of around 85-90%, but the type 1 particles are significantly worse.
+In this case, the type 2 particle plane is great, but the type 1 particles have significantly worse accuracy (typically people expect P(S>0|R) ~ 85-95% for simulated data and around 75-90% for experimental data).
 Poor hyperplane development occurs for one of three reasons.

 First, the chosen structure functions may be poor descriptors of the particle's local environment.
 This may mean that you need to add more of